Generic name: bismuth subsalicylate [ BIZ-muth-sub-sa-LISS-i-late ]

-Brand name: Bismarex, Bismatrol, Bismatrol Maximum Strength, Kaopectate, Kola-Pectin DS, Peptic Relief, Pepto-Bismol, Percy Medicine, Pink Bismuth, Soothe Caplets
+Brand names: Bismarex, Bismatrol, Bismatrol Maximum Strength, Kaopectate, Kola-Pectin DS, ... show all 10 brands Peptic Relief, Pepto-Bismol, Percy Medicine, Pink Bismuth, Soothe Caplets

 Drug class: Antidiarrheals